intel/tiny-tensor-compiler/docs/manual/core.rst

               std::cerr << e.what() << std::endl;
           }

-       **Hint:** The IR builder API throws the :ref:`builder_error` (deriving from std::exception) instead of the status enum for better source code location tracking.
+       **Hint:** The IR builder API throws the :ref:`tinytc::builder_error` (deriving from std::exception) instead of the status enum for better source code location tracking.

 Parser
 ======